 - School vs. independent assessments

 - Responsibilities schools have regarding Individual Education Evaluations (IEE)

 Where to Begin

 Assessments may evaluate a broad range of skills or be very specific to a skill area.
 Work with your evaluator to determine the best assessments to use for your child.
-Once the initial assessment is completed, you should have data-driven information to develop educational or therapeutic treatment plans.
+Once the initial assessment is complete, you should have data-driven information to develop educational or therapeutic treatment plans.